chuck21619/TypePublic/README.md

 **Layout Styles**
 Additional styling set to a layout (created with PFD layout in mind-) if you want to differentiate between a standard PDF and something like a CV or resume.

-**Building a Database**
-Using the references as a character bible for developing a story. example: Character Name(Description of the character).
-These pronouns are avoided by Spell Check.

 **References & Citation Rearrangement**
 Rearranging a reference in the sideboard will change the reference numbers in the document